md8n/GCodeClean/README.md

 There are standalone 64bit release builds available, for Linux, Windows and OSX at [GCodeClean releases](https://github.com/md8n/GCodeClean/releases)

-The standalone releases include all the relevant .NET Core 3.1 libraries for this application.
+The standalone releases include all the relevant .NET 5.0 libraries for this application.

-To build and run this project needs the .NET Core 3.1 SDK.
+To build and run this project needs the .NET 5.0 SDK.

 There are a very large number of possible targets including 32bit, ARM, etc.